ArdiaD/PumpDump/README.md

 ## Overview

-This README file provides information about the list of cryptocurrency pump-and-dump events used in Ardia and Bluteau (2024), **Twitter and cryptocurrency pump-and-dumps**. [https://doi.org/10.2139/ssrn.4703467](https://doi.org/10.2139/ssrn.4703467)
+This README file provides information about the list of cryptocurrency pump-and-dump events used in Ardia and Bluteau (2024), **Twitter and cryptocurrency pump-and-dumps**, International Review of Financial Analysis, 95, 103479. [https://doi.org/10.1016/j.irfa.2024.103479](https://doi.org/10.1016/j.irfa.2024.103479)

 By using the data, you agree to the following rules: